andrerpena/react-mde/readme.md

 2 styles from React-mde should be added:

  - **react-mde.scss**: The styling of the component itself.
+ - **react-mde-command-styles**: This is the styling for the built-in commands.
+If these commands are not going to be used.
+This doesn't have to be included.
  - **markdown-default-theme.scss**: The markdown theme to be used inside the preview box.

-Example:
+Example in importing styles in your `[entry_point].js`:

     import '../node_modules/normalize.css/normalize.css';
     import '../node_modules/font-awesome/css/font-awesome.css';
     import '../node_modules/react-mde/styles/react-mde.scss';
+    import '../src/styles/react-mde-command-styles.scss';
     import '../node_modules/react-mde/markdown-default-theme.scss';

+Dependencies
+---

+`React-mde` currently depends on:

+ - Font Awesome - For the icons
+ - Showdown - For rendering the markdown preview

 Commands
 ---

-React-mde allows you to implement your own commands.
+React-mde allows you to use the build-in commands, implement your own commands, or both.

+There are two types of commands, the `button` commands (default if you don't say anything), and the `dropdown` commands.
+`button` commands appear as button and execute a single action when clicked. `dropdown` commands have `subCommands` and will display a dropdown when you click them.

-Anatomy of a command:
+### Anatomy of a button command

     {
+        type: 'button', // this is optional as this is the default
         icon: 'bold',
         tooltip: 'Add bold text',
         execute: function (text, selection) {